-The University of Botswana (UB) School of Nursing third year students have handed over a waste storage facility to Mokgopeetsane Ward in Molepolole.
-The students constructed the waste facility as part of their community health project in Molepolole.
-After conducting an in-depth community health assessment involving
+University of Botswana (UB) School of Nursing third year students have handed over a waste storage facility to Mokgopeetsane Ward Molepolole.
+The students constructed the waste facility as part of their community health Molepolole.
+After project conducting an in-depth community health assessment involving awareness about public health issues.
+Speaking at the ceremony, Mokgopeetsane Acting Chief, Kgosi Sabata Ranthoi appreciated the student's efforts and contribution towards improving the community health situation.